 ECCEL Preschool classrooms use the Creative Curriculum System for Preschool.
-This system is a series of studies of a variety of topics interesting to children such as balls, sand, and simple machines.
+This system is a series of studies of a variety of topics interesting to children such as sand, ramps and tunnels and balls.
 The Creative Curriculum System for Preschool uses research-based objectives that are predictive of a child's future success in school.
 The curriculum aligns to the Arizona Early Learning Standards and to My Teaching Strategies.
 The toddler program uses the Creative Curriculum System for Toddlers.